On this page

 A farmer buys grain from a supplier to feed the cattle on his small farm.
 The shipment of grain costs $20,000.
 He will then sell the cattle once it reaches a certain age.

-While the grain costs less than $100,000, it is being used up in the course of the farmer’s business, and so it's not covered by the consumer guarantees.
+While the grain costs less than $100,000, it is being used in the production of the farmer’s cattle and so it's not covered by the consumer guarantees.

 Consumers who receive a product or service as a gift are entitled to the same basic rights as if they had bought the product or service themselves.